Post 6. Iran. The 1953 CIA Coup Against Mosaddegh

 Last, Iran got 50% share of the profits but without even one seat on the board of directors and no way to make sure IOP didn’t cook the books.
 Worse, it ended up with its parliament emasculated and the Shah in absolute control for the next 26 years.
 Until it all came crashing down in the 1979 Islamic Revolution.

-Iran has been a nation for more than 2000 years, dating from the 6th Century BCD, and it was not part of the Ottoman Empire, not a made-up country like Iraq created out of whole cloth by Sykes-Picot after WWI.
-It is the 18th largest country by population, 17th largest by area, in the world.
+Iran has been a nation for more than 2000 years, dating from the 6th Century B.C., and it was not part of the Ottoman Empire, not a made-up country like Iraq created out of whole cloth by Sykes-Picot after WWI.
+It is the world’s 18th largest country by population, 17th largest by area.
 Iranians are a highly educated – literacy rates north of 90% – and very proud people with a rich cultural history.
 Imagine what Iran would be today if, instead of the autocratic Shah between 1953 and 1979, it had 26 years of organic democratic and economic development.
 Good odds that the Islamic Revolution would have never happened, and Iran would be a friend, if not an ally, of the U.S.

 Not just my opinion.
 William Warne, director of the U.S. Point Four foreign aid program in Iran from 1951 to 1955: “If we had supported Mosaddegh to the same degree we supported Zahedi, he would have succeeded and we would never have had Khomeini.”